MicrosoftDocs/VBA-Docs/api/Access.Report.FontUnderline.md

 # Report.FontUnderline property (Access)

-You can use the **FontUnderline** property to specify whether text is underlined in the following situations:
+Use the **FontUnderline** property to specify whether text is underlined in the following situations:

 - When displaying or printing controls on forms and reports.
 - When using the **[Print](Access.Report.Print.md)** method on a report.